jacobclarke92/kinect-visualisation/README.md

 `./launcher | ./server -port2`

-So far I've set up the following parameters
+So far I've set up the following parameters:

-`-portX` selects the approriate MIDI port (the ports are listed when the script is run) `-skipmidi` don't even listen for MIDI, if you see a `Segmentation fault 11` message then add this `-skipcolours` doesn't attempt to download the latest top colour palettes from [Colour Lovers](http://colourlovers.com) `-quick` skips the countdown for the node server start up
+`-portX` selects the approriate MIDI port (the ports are listed when the script is run)

+`-skipmidi` don't even listen for MIDI, if you see a `Segmentation fault 11` message then add this

+`-skipcolours` doesn't attempt to download the latest top colour palettes from [Colour Lovers](http://colourlovers.com)

+`-quick` skips the countdown for the node server start up

 If all has gone as expected and you're using a kinect you should see a stream of a data running in terminal after a few seconds.
 Otherwise simply a countdown to node server launch.
 The node server will be running at

 `http://localhost:5600/`

+## Notes

 Obviously enable popups.
 I use chrome but it should work for any browser (tested and working in firefox).
 I wish there were a way to permanently allow a site to access microphone in chrome...
 Allowallwoalwowlawoalwawoalwoaw

 For audio you can use your microphone but I highly recommend getting [Soundflower](https://rogueamoeba.com/freebies/soundflower/), which allows you to stream system audio as an audio input.
 Once install just set system output and input to `Soundflower (2ch)` open `Soundflowerbed` and select 'Build-in Output' from the flower icon in the tray.

 I was originally running Processing.js but the performance was atrocious so I went with PIXI.js instead.
 No 3D now but the 2D effects are enough and translate well when projected directly onto a person.